-Linda Ho comes to Arcus from the national headquarters of the American Lung Association, where she most recently served as the director of accounting and financial reporting.
+Linda comes to Arcus from the national headquarters of the American Lung Association, where she most recently served as the Director of Accounting and Financial Reporting.
 Prior, she worked for the Renaissance Economic Development Corporation in the position of staff accountant.
-She holds a BBA in accounting from Baruch College, Zicklin School of Business, The City University of New York.
+Linda enjoys driving and taking road trips whenever possible, and hopes to one day be able to take a cross country road trip.
+Linda holds a BBA in accounting from Baruch College, Zicklin School of Business, The City University of New York.

-Before joining the financial team of the Arcus Foundation, Melvin Jung served as an accountant for Jazz at Lincoln Center and Amnesty International.
-He earned a bachelor’s degree in accounting from the New York Institute of Technology.
+Melvin joined the financial team of the Arcus Foundation in the Spring of 2009.
+Prior to Arcus, Melvin served as an accountant at Jazz at Lincoln Center and Amnesty International.
+A life-long New Yorker, Melvin raises tropical fish as a hobby and holds a BS in accounting from the New York Institute of Technology.

-Before she joined the Arcus Foundation, Ms. Nguyen worked at Marks Paneth Shron LLP, TVR Communications LLC, XPlus One Solutions, and YIVO Institute for Jewish Research.
+Before she joined the Arcus Foundation staff, Ms. Nguyen worked at Marks Paneth Shron LLP, TVR Communications LLC, XPlus One Solutions, and YIVO Institute for Jewish Research.
 She has broad experience in profit and not-for-profit accounting.
-She holds a BBA in Accounting from Baruch College, Zicklin School of Business, City University of New York.
+She holds a BBA in accounting from Baruch College, Zicklin School of Business, City University of New York.